burakdevelopment/satellite-location-visualizer/README.md

 3. Run the script to start the visualization.
 The Tkinter GUI will display a dropdown menu to select a satellite and a map showing its location.

-## Configuration Options

-- **API Key:** The `API_KEY` variable in `satellitesimulation.py` must be set to a valid API key for fetching satellite data. (from here: http://n2yo.com/api/)
-- **Satellites:** The `satellites` dictionary can be modified to include the NORAD IDs of the satellites you wish to track.
-- **Visualization Parameters:** You can adjust parameters like the map projection, animation speed, and marker styles in the code to customize the visualization.

 ## Contributing Guidelines